bitcoinz-wallets/TxtZ/README.md

 Build and setup a BitcoinZ node using the insight patched node repository: https://github.com/btcz/bitcoinz-insight-patched

-## Docker
+## Docker Compose
-You can use docker-compose to quickly build and launch the TxtZ service with one
+TxtZ has support for Docker Compose to make it easy to quickly build and launch the TxtZ service.

-command:
+Copy the `env-defaults` template to the Docker Compose environment file:

+    cp ./docker/env-defaults .env

+Edit the `.env` file and add the required Twilio configuration:

+    vim .env

+Launch the TxtZ service with the following command:

     docker-compose up